 The website content should be accessible to everyone irrespective of physical difficulties, lack of linguistic proficiency or certain disabilities that prevent many people from using the website to their fullest potential.
 This is the reason Web Content Accessibility Guidelines (WCAG) were created for websites to practice principles of content presentation and certain UI rules to make access to contents easier.
-For any website development company with an unflinching focus on the visitors and users, these guidelines really matter.
+For any web app development company with an unflinching focus on the visitors and users, these guidelines really matter.

 While the WCAG has evolved over the years and a variety of new recommendations and principles continued to pour in, the principal focus of making the contents more easily accessible remained a mainstay throughout these guidelines.
 This is why it is imperative to understand the importance of these guidelines before explaining them further.

 There can be an unlimited number of reasons for making content accessible to everyone irrespective of physical disabilities and shortcomings.
 It is true that there is a sizeable population all over the globe who suffer from one type of disability or the other.
 This is one key reason for your website to become WCAG compliant.

 Let us explain the key reasons behind making your website WCAG compliant.

 There are various federal and state-level regulations that force websites and digital applications to make content accessible to everybody including people with disabilities.
 Some legislations such as the Americans with Disabilities Act (ADA), the Rehabilitation Act and some human rights regulations already prescribed stringent measures and actions against discriminatory practices for populations with disabilities.